boraoden/boraoden.github.io/_posts/2025-12-01-some-podcast-suggestions-en.md

 - **divine intervention podcasts** : not for everyone but a really useful usmle reviews podcasts for the people who are getting ready for the mighty exam.

-- **deep questions with cal newport** : productivity author cal newport's podcasts about technology, productivity and work life balance.
+- **deep questions with cal newport** : productivity author cal newport's podcast about technology, productivity and work life balance.

 - **speaking of psychology** : an unique suggestion for psychology enthusiasts.